UGentBiomath/COVID19-Model/data/README.md

 #### Hospital data

 + `symptomOnsetHospitalization.xlsx` contains: 1) the date at which patients first reported having symptoms, 2) the data at which patients were hospitalized and 3) the age of the patient.
-Received from Ghent University hospital, contact: Pascal Coorevits.
+Received from Ghent University hospital, contact: pascal.coorevits@uzgent.be .

-+ `AZmariaMiddelares.xlsx` contains: 1) patient ID, 2) per patient: in chronological order, from bottom to top (!), the amount of time spent in the emergency room, cohort or intensive care unit, 3) the age of the patient, 4) the sex of the patient, 5) if the patient recovered or died. 'cohortafdeling D601' is a geriatric cohort ward, 'cohortafdeling D501' is a regular cohort ward.
-Received from AZ Maria Middelares, contact: Leen Van Hoeymissen.
++ `AZmariaMiddelares.xlsx` contains: 1) patient ID, 2) age and sex of patient, 3) per patient: in chronological order, from bottom to top (!), the amount of time spent in the emergency room, cohort or intensive care unit, 4) if the patient recovered or died. 'cohortafdeling D601' is a geriatric cohort ward, 'cohortafdeling D501' is a regular cohort ward.
+Received from AZ Maria Middelares, contact: Leen Van Hoeymissen (Leen.VanHoeymissen@AZMMSJ.BE).

++ `UZGent_full.xlsx` contains: 1) patient ID, 2) age and sex of patient, 3) per patient: the date of symptom onset, date of first assessment, date of first hospital contact, the admission date to the Ghent University hospital, the admission data to ICU, the discharge date in ICU, the discharge date from the Ghent University hospital.
+5) if the patient recovered or died.
+Dataset received 05/07/2020 from the Ghent University Hospital, contact: prof. Ernst Rietzschel (ernst.rietzschel@ugent.be).

 #### Polymod